-This can be like foster care, where you stay in a private family home, with a room of your own.
+You live in a private family home, with a room of your own.
 The arrangement gives you the opportunity to develop your independence skills with support from the supported lodgings carer such as cooking, managing money and household chores.
-This is a good option if you like the security of being a member of a household, but you also like having the independence.
+This is a good option if you like the security of being a member of a household, but you also like having independence.